Decompiling for Constant-Time Analysis: Related Work

-\parhead{Secure Compilation} It is well known that secure source programs can be transformed into insecure binary programs, leading to a dangerous \emph{compiler security gap}~\cite{ DBLP:conf/sp/DSilvaPS15, DBLP:conf/eurosp/SimonCA18, DBLP:conf/uss/XuLDDLWPM23 }.
-The field of secure compilation aims to close this gap by integrating security considerations into compiler development~\cite{ DBLP:conf/csfw/AbateB0HPT19, DBLP:journals/toplas/AbateBCDGHPTT21 }.
+\paragraph*{Secure Compilation} It is well known that secure source programs can be transformed into insecure binary programs, leading to a dangerous \emph{compiler security gap}~\cite{DBLP:conf/sp/DSilvaPS15,DBLP:conf/eurosp/SimonCA18,DBLP:conf/uss/XuLDDLWPM23}.
+The field of secure compilation aims to close this gap by integrating security considerations into compiler development~\cite{DBLP:conf/csfw/AbateB0HPT19,DBLP:journals/toplas/AbateBCDGHPTT21}.
 Consequently, we draw on this body of work to recast existing techniques for preservation of side-channel security into a rigorous approach for CT transparency.

-Preservation of the constant-time policy was first considered in~\cite{DBLP:conf/csfw/BartheGL18}.
+Preservation of CT was first considered in~\cite{DBLP:conf/csfw/BartheGL18}.
 The same work introduces CT simulations as the primary tool for proving preservation.
 Later work~\cite{DBLP:conf/ccs/BartheGLP21} uses the equivalent but simpler technique of leakage transformers.
 Both the Jasmin compiler and (a mild modification of) the CompCert compiler are shown to preserve constant-time in~\cite{DBLP:journals/pacmpl/BartheBGHLPT20} and~\cite{DBLP:conf/ccs/BartheGLP21}, respectively.
-Our notion of simulation uses a variant of CT simulation that adds the \ppoints{}-injectivity condition on leakage transformers.
+Our notion of simulation uses a variant of CT simulation that adds the \ensuremath{{\mathcal{PC}}}{}-injectivity condition on leakage transformers.

-\parhead{Decompilation in Program Analysis} A number of prior works study the correctness of decompilers~\cite{ BrumleyLSW13, schulte2018evolving, BurkPKV22, DBLP:conf/pldi/VerbeekBFR22, DBLP:conf/uss/ZouKWGBT24 }.
+\paragraph*{Decompilation in Program Analysis} A number of prior works study the correctness of decompilers~\cite{BrumleyLSW13,schulte2018evolving,BurkPKV22,DBLP:conf/pldi/VerbeekBFR22,DBLP:conf/uss/ZouKWGBT24}.
 However, they focus on the input/output behavior of programs and yield no guarantees about the security impact of decompilers.
-Previous work explores and, to a large extent, confirms the potential of source analysis of decompiled programs~\cite{ DBLP:conf/sp/LiuYWB22, DBLP:conf/asplos/ZhouYHCZ24, DBLP:conf/asiaccs/MantovaniCSB22 }.
+Previous work explores and, to a large extent, confirms the potential of source analysis of decompiled programs~\cite{DBLP:conf/sp/LiuYWB22,DBLP:conf/asplos/ZhouYHCZ24,DBLP:conf/asiaccs/MantovaniCSB22}.
 Nevertheless, they neither formalize nor provide proof techniques for secure decompilation.

 \citet{DBLP:conf/sp/LiuYWB22} explore the impact of lifters on pointer analysis, and discriminability analysis in the context of LLVM lifters.
-Their approach is empirical; concretely, they compare two LLVM IR representations of a source program.
-The first is obtained by compiling from source to LLVM IR, while the second is obtained by compiling the program to a binary and subsequently lifting the binary to LLVM IR\@.
+Their approach is empirical, comparing two LLVM IR representations of a source program.
+The first is obtained by compiling from source to LLVM IR, and the second by compiling the program to a binary and subsequently lifting the binary to LLVM IR\@.